Canine Oral Papilloma Virus: Knowing the Signs and Risks

 A Word On Prevention

 Since the transmission of viral warts occurs primarily in young dogs with immune systems that are still maturing, it is not always preventable.
-However, regardless of age, dogs with active warts should not be allowed to interact with other dogs in general and, particularly, with young or older immunocompromised dogs until the warts have regressed or disappeared.
+Regardless of age, dogs with active warts must avoid interaction with other dogs in general, and particularly with young or older immunocompromised dogs, until the warts regress or disappear.

 If you see a wart-like growth on your dog, do not hesitate to contact us.
-It is best to have the growth checked by your veterinarian early on to rule out a problem that could become serious, difficult, or expensive to treat if ignored.
+Have your veterinarian check the growth early to rule out serious problems.